 How to protect your property from flooding

-Here are some advice and tips on how to protect your property from flooding:
+Here are some tips on how to protect your property from flooding:

 - Secure or store away outside items like garden furniture which could get swept up by the winds and cause damage.